 Yagna Reddy Badvel (Data Analyst and Team Administrator) continued to support structured administrative and tracking operations on the Highest Good Network by performing detailed reviews and updates to maintain accuracy, consistency, and workflow clarity.
 Yagna reviewed time logs to ensure alignment with assigned action items and deadlines, identifying discrepancies, flagging abnormalities, and following up with team members to correct entries while keeping Jae informed.
 He also audited Phase 2 tracking sheets by checking tasks for missing information, incorrect dropdown selections, outdated statuses, and formatting issues, refining task descriptions, fixing broken or duplicate links, updating filters, and organizing the sheets for clarity and usability.
 In addition, he ensured that all tracking systems remained accurate, well-structured, and aligned with current project requirements, improving overall efficiency and transparency.
 This work serves as a foundation for maximizing sustainable living access.
 The images below show some of his work.

-This week, Adhya worked on marketing and promotion tasks involving Google Ads optimization and Reddit engagement while supporting administrative activities.
+This week, Adhya worked on marketing and promotion tasks, including Google Ads optimization and Reddit engagement, while supporting administrative activities.
 Divanshu maintained Mastodon updates, identified system issues, and developed automation scripts to improve posting accuracy and reporting.
-Hemanth conducted local pull request testing, validated feature functionality, and coordinated with contributors while documenting reproducible issues.
-These efforts are contributing to advancing system performance, communication, and operational efficiency in support of maximizing sustainable living access.
+Hemanth conducted local pull request testing, validated feature functionality, coordinated with contributors, and documented reproducible issues.
+These efforts contribute to improved system performance, communication, and operational efficiency in support of maximizing sustainable living access.

 Leo compiled team summaries, reviewed analytics data, and ensured consistency across blog updates.
 Manish completed PR reviews, supported blog coordination, and ensured contributor acknowledgment accuracy.
 Mridul managed social media publishing, updated analytics dashboards, and prepared blog content for publication.
 Ola organized scheduling, updated KPI analytics, and maintained structured administrative workflows.
 These coordinated activities strengthen collaboration, accountability, and system reliability in support of maximizing sustainable living access.

 Priyanshi conducted detailed testing on project management pages, identifying UI inconsistencies and documenting improvements.
-Rachna reviewed ongoing tasks and SEO pages while maintaining administrative continuity during limited availability.
+Rachna reviewed ongoing tasks and SEO pages while maintaining continuity during limited availability.
 Rishitha managed blog compilation, SEO optimization, Threads engagement, and dashboard updates using Python and Excel.
-Sai Keerthi performed Dev pull request testing and validated feature functionality while reviewing administrative submissions.
-These efforts are contributing to improving workflow efficiency and cross-team coordination in support of maximizing sustainable living access.
+Sai Keerthi performed Dev pull request testing, validated feature functionality, and reviewed administrative submissions.
+These efforts contribute to improved workflow efficiency and cross-team coordination in support of maximizing sustainable living access.

 Sai Sree coordinated dashboard development, PR review activities, and supported hiring through interviews and onboarding.
 Sayantan managed blog preparation, backend and frontend testing, and identified system issues across multiple features.
 Shreya worked on Aircrete visualizations and optimized Google Ads campaigns while refining performance strategies.
 Sudarshan managed blog SEO updates, tested pull requests, documented issues, and created tasks for system improvements.
 To learn more about how this work supports maximizing sustainable living access, visit the Highest Good Society and Highest Good Network pages.
 Highlights of the team’s contributions are shown in the collage below.